Skip to main content

 Day 6: Bequia > Mayreau

-After a morning stroll along the seaside promenade, we’ll sail to Mayreau — the smallest island in the Grenadines, covering just 3.8 km² and home to around 300 people.
-We’ll anchor our catamaran in the beautiful Salt Whistle Bay — a naturally sheltered bay with golden sands and stunning turquoise waters.
+After a morning stroll along the promenade, we sail to Mayreau — the smallest inhabited island in the Grenadines, covering just 3.8 km² and home to around 300 residents.

 Day 7: Mayreau > Tobago Cays